 Every weekend, Hailey stole the mic (and the show) at a local karaoke spot where her family went regularly.
-Singing Spice Girls and other pop favorites, she was an instant hit with the crowds and landed her very own slot to sing karaoke every Saturday night.
+Singing Spice Girls and other pop favourites, she was an instant hit with the crowds and landed her very own slot to sing karaoke every Saturday night.

 “My family was really into music,” Hailey says.
 “From the time I was in my mom’s womb, she was always singing to me.”